ILIAS-eLearning/ILIAS/docs/documentation/repository-pattern.md

 For the moment, we found 3 types of examples to use the repository pattern for.
-We even found some more possible usages, which after further analysis turned out to be anti pattern.
+We even found some more possible usages, which after further analysis turned out to be anti patterns.
 They are documented under the chapter of non-examples

-For simplicity reasons, the class of the objects to persist is in all following example the same (except for some additions that are mentioned later).
+For simplicity reasons, the class of the objects to persist is in all following example the same.
 The class is called `ilObjGeoLocation` and is immutable:

 ```php